MegaManSec/JoshuaHu/_posts/2024-10-07-facetimehd-webcam-linux-vm-macbook-freebsd-broadcom-1570.md

 # The Future

+---

 The setup outlined in this post was heavily inspired by [wifibox](https://github.com/pgj/freebsd-wifibox).
-In the longterm, I would like to create something that mimicks wifibox:a mini read-only VM which automatically handles everything outlined in this post, which runs as a service on the FreeBSD host.
-Likewise, since wifibox already runs a micro VM for WiFi, I would like to just simply add my `facetimehd` packages into that, since there's no need to run two Alpine VMs at the same time.
+In the longterm, I would like to create something that mimicks wifibox: a mini read-only VM which automatically handles everything outlined in this post, which runs as a service on the FreeBSD host.
+Likewise, since wifibox already runs a mini VM for WiFi, I would like to just simply add my `facetimehd` packages into that, since there's no need to run two Alpine VMs at the same time.

 But that's for the future.